Pedophile advocacy groups: Netherlands

 The Netherlands was once seen as one of the main centers of the pedophile movement.
 In 1971, the country had seen a federated network of pro-pedophile groups working in the Dutch Society for Sexual Reform.
 During the 1960s, Frits Bernard and Dutch Labour Party senator Edward Brongersma founded a pro-pedophile group.

 In 1982, Vereniging Martijn was founded and further sought to participate in political discussions on the topic of pedophilia.
+In 2006, its members founded a political party called the Party for Neighbourly Love, Freedom, and Diversity, which was later dissolved.

 Germany

 In Germany, the German Study and Working Group on Pedophilia (DSAP) was highly active in the 1980s and had psychologist Helmut Kentler serving on its board in 1980.
 The DSAP also shared a post office box with the Humanist Union, an organization that also had ties with advocates of adult-child sexual relations, in Düsseldorf.